michel1991/ocp-java-11/inheritance/README.md

 Some cast exceptions can be detected as errors at compile time, but others can only be detected at runtime, so option D is incorrect.
 Due to the nature of polymorphism, a final instance method cannot be overridden in a subclass, so calls in the parent class will not be replaced, making option E correct.
 Finally, polymorphism applies to classes and interfaces alike, making option F incorrect.

+### Which statements about polymorphism and method inheritance are correct?
+(Choose all that apply.)
+* A. It cannot be determined until runtime which overridden method will be executed in a parent class.
+* B. It cannot be determined until runtime which hidden method will be executed in a parent class.
+* C. Marking a method static prevents it from being overridden or hidden.
+* D. Marking a method final prevents it from being overridden or hidden.
+* E. The reference type of the variable determines which overridden method will be called at runtime.
+* F. The reference type of the variable determines which hidden method will be called at runtime.

+Polymorphism is the property of an object to take on many forms.
+Part of polymorphism is that methods are replaced through overriding wherever they are called, regardless of whether they’re in a parent or child class.
+For this reason, option A is correct, and option E incorrect.
+With hidden static methods, Java relies on the location and reference type to determine which method is called, making option B incorrect and F correct.
+Finally, making a method final, not static, prevents it from being overridden, making option D correct and option C incorrect.